MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/troubleshoot-wsl.md

 To troubleshoot your WSL installation and possibly resolve issues:

 * If you can, run an identical install process on a Linux machine or VM to see if it succeeds.
-If it does, your issue is almost related to WSL.
+If it does, your issue is likely related to WSL.
 To start a Linux VM in Azure, see the [create a Linux VM in the Azure portal](/azure/virtual-machines/linux/quick-create-portal) documentation.
 * Make sure that you're running the latest version of WSL.
 To get the latest version, [update your Windows 10 installation](https://support.microsoft.com/help/4027667/windows-10-update).